kevinmirc/tic-tac-typescript/README.md

     onMoveRequested: function (game: Game) {

         /**
-         * In this case we'll just chose the first available space.
+         * In this case we'll just choose the first available space.
-         * Once we're ready to make a move, we call `this.makeMove()`.
+         * Once we're ready to take a space, we call `this.makeMove()`.
          */
         this.makeMove(game, game.availableSpaces[0]);
     },